nikboyd/axiom-lib-java/README.md

 | StorageMechanism        | associates a JPA repository with its model type |
 | StorageMechanism.Registry  | a storage mechanism registry |

+Items persisted into a SQL backing store will typically use a surrogate key for their primary keys and identity.
+The **Surrogated&lt;ItemType&gt;** base class factors this common design pattern out into a base class.
+Each **SurrogatedItem** may also be marked as a **SurrogatedComposite** by implementing that interface.
+A **SurrogatedComposite** cooperates with the persistence layer to coordinate the persistence of its components, which will also typically be **SurrogatedItem**s.

+Certain kinds of persisted items will typically want storage of a single unique immutable instance given its contents.
+Examples of this kind of item include phone numbers, email addresses, mailing addresses, account numbers, and other forms of unique identifiers, esp. those issued to a person by an institution with which that person will maintain a durable (and sometimes perishable) relationship.
+To support this kind of design pattern, the library includes the **Hashed&lt;ItemType&gt;** base class.
-In addition to a surrogate key, each **HashedItem** computes and stores a hash of its contents.
+In addition to a surrogate key, each **Hashed&lt;ItemType&gt;** computes and stores a hash of its contents.
-The stored hash provides a simple way to prevent duplicate instances from being stored.
+Lookup of the stored hash provides a simple way to prevent duplicate instances from being stored.
-It also provides an additional index on which to search for an item.
+It also provides an additional index on which to search for an item given its contents.
-Thus, each **HashedItem** is immutable, and guaranteed to be unique within the backing store.
+This provides the associated persistence layer a consistent way to guarantee uniqueness within the backing store, beyond that provided by surrogate keys.

+The **StorageMechanism** class serves as a generic mechanism for associating a persisted model class with its JPA storage interface definition.
+Then, a collection of these mechanisms into a **StorageMechanism.Registry** provides a way to bootstrap the creation of the associated persistence layer classes at runtime using standard Spring dependency injection.

 #### Axiom Utils ####
 The utility library containing some basic utility classes: